 A new, unanticipated drift may happen that is not covered in the vaccine you took, in which case you may get that strain.
 "But still, you get protection from the most common strains that were present in the last season and what is predicted to be in the upcoming season," he says.

-Myth 5: I Don't Need a Vaccine if I Build Up My Defenses with Vitamin C or Zinc
+Myth 5: I Don't Need a Vaccine if I Build Up My Defenses With Vitamin C or Zinc

-But if you still want to boost your immunity after getting the flu vaccine, "You're better off just focusing on good health practices and making sure that your nutrition is adequate and balanced, and that you're getting adequate sleep," he advises.
+But if you still want to boost your immunity after getting the flu vaccine, "You're better off just focusing on good health practices and making sure that your nutrition is adequate and balanced, and that you're getting adequate sleep," he says.
 "If you have a well-balanced diet, you will get plenty of vitamin C and zinc."

 Myth 6: Pregnant Women Can’t Get the Flu Vaccine

 "This is extremely untrue," Dr. Robinson says.
 "The flu vaccine is proven safe in pregnant women."